ABadReference/Card-Engine/README.md

 # Card Engine
-Creating a simple foundation for creating card games
+Creating a simple foundation for card games

 ## In progress:
 Poker: